DanielBMarkham/Info-Ops/manuscript/chapter18.md

 Over time, all of the jobs that are necessary get done, but they get done in increments as the target system begins to exhibit more and more new behaviors.
 Nothing goes away.
 All of that cool engineering you learned in school is still applicable.
 Every role or layer just isn't the center of its own little universe.
 You just need to look at things the right way, instead of the wrong way.
 Don't let your natural inclination to become an expert in one area get in the way of the team staying laser-focused on goals and tests.

+You are not a Javascript expert.
+You are a Claims Processing expert who just happens to know Javascript, perhaps at an expert level.
+Don't get it backwards.

 ## Test-Driven Analysis Redux

 Test-Driven Analysis means we're always throwing behavior and supplementals together to create some tests/goals.
 Then we move down a level and use those tests/goals to drive out structure for approval or disapproval, to pass or fail tests.

-If our work is shaped around conversations, then we never have a conversation without a piece of structure and (at least one) test we bring and manipulate to get feedback on our behavior and supplementals.
-If our work is shaped around 2-week sprints, then we never begin a sprint without structure and a test we bring to define what done looks like.
-If our work is shaped around writing a computer function, then we never begin work without structure and a test we bring to define what that function's successful conclusion looks like.
+If our work is shaped around conversations, then we never have a conversation without a piece of structure and (at least one) test we bring and manipulate to get feedback.
+If our work is shaped around 2-week sprints, then we never begin a sprint without a test(s) we bring to define what done looks like.
+If our work is shaped around writing a computer function, then we never begin work without a test we bring to define what that function's successful conclusion looks like.

 As they used to say when I went to school, it's turtles all the way down, folks.
 The only difference between conversations about Business Abstract stuff and System Realized is how the tests are created and executed.

 Whatever level we're talking about, we have questions.
 We ask them.
 We get new information.
-We update our mental model (perhaps our written one as well, depends on the situation), then we create a test.
-We execute that test.
-We gain new information.
-Go back to the start and begin again.
+Then our shared mental model changes, and that could have all kinds of repercussions.
+Whatever questions we ask, and however it changes our ideas about things, we have to keep cranking out value.
+Are we ready for our next tests?

 And that takes us to Backlog Grooming.